statisticsnorway/microdata-validator/docs/README.md

 * Identifier: fødselsnummer
 * Measure: Accumulated gross income for the time period
 * Start: start of time period
-* Stopp: end of time period
+* Stop: end of time period
 * Empty column (This column is reserved for an extra attribute variable if that is considered necessary.
 As there is no need here, it remains empty.)

 ### GENERAL VALIDATIONRULES FOR DATA